 Bone Marrow Suppression

 FOLOTYN can cause bone marrow suppression, manifested by thrombocytopenia, neutropenia, and/or anemia.
 Monitor complete blood counts and omit and/or reduce the dose based on ANC and platelet count prior to each dose as outlined in Section 2.2 Table 2.
-Administer vitamin B12 and instruct patients to take folic acid to reduce the risk of treatment-related hematological toxicity [see DOSAGE AND ADMINISTRATION and ADVERSE REACTIONS].
+Administer vitamin B and instruct patients to take folic acid to reduce the risk of treatment-related hematological toxicity [see DOSAGE AND ADMINISTRATION and ADVERSE REACTIONS].

 FOLOTYN can cause mucositis.
 Monitor for mucositis weekly and if ≥ Grade 2 mucositis is observed, omit and/or reduce the dose as outlined in Section 2.2 Table 1.
-Administer vitamin B12 and instruct patients to take folic acid to reduce the risk of mucositis [see DOSAGE AND ADMINISTRATION and ADVERSE REACTIONS].
+Administer vitamin B and instruct patients to take folic acid to reduce the risk of mucositis [see DOSAGE AND ADMINISTRATION and ADVERSE REACTIONS].

 FOLOTYN can cause severe dermatologic reactions, which may result in death.
 These dermatologic reactions have been reported in clinical studies (14/663 patients [2.1%]) and post marketing experience, and have included skin exfoliation, ulceration, and toxic epidermal necrolysis (TEN).
 They may be progressive and increase in severity with further treatment, and may involve skin and subcutaneous sites of known lymphoma.
-Monitor patients with dermatologic reactions closely, and if severe, withhold or discontinue FOLOTYN [see ADVERSE REACTIONS and Use In Specific Populations].
+Monitor patients with dermatologic reactions closely, and if severe, withhold or discontinue FOLOTYN [see ADVERSE REACTIONS and Use in Specific Populations].

 Tumor Lysis Syndrome